 This is the fundamental purpose of the ETS Research Chair on Engineering of Processing, Materials and Structures for Additive Manufacturing and how they apply to different fields, such as aeronautics and health technology.

 Vladimir Brailovski is a professor in the Department of Mechanical Engineering at ÉTS.
-He specializes in the design and manufacturing of shape memory alloy devices and in process engineering for additive manufacturing.
+He specializes in the design and manufacture of shape memory alloy devices and process engineering for additive manufacturing.

 Program : Mechanical Engineering